Howl's Moving Castle (film): Comparisons between film and novel

-The novel depicts Howl's castle as a tall, dark and sinister wizard's tower, very different from the complex image in the film.
-The film's castle may be seen as a parody of the machines seen in the movie, driven both by steam-engines and by magic.
+The novel depicts Howl's castle as a tall, dark, and sinister wizard's tower, very different from the complex image in the film.
+The film's castle may be seen as a parody of the machines seen in the movie, driven both by steam engines and by magic.
 In the film, it is a "rotund collage of chimneys, roofs, steam pipes, and other odd appendages, borne along on mechanized bird legs" that is similar to Baba Yaga's hut in the popular fairy tale.
 It is vaguely organic, and almost depicted as a life-form.
 Similarly, Calcifer is a demonic figure in the book, as compared to the "endearing" persona and image that he has in the film.
 Both film and novel try to render fantastic elements as mundane and ordinary things.
 Although they are set in a fantasy universe, the characters are often shown performing routine tasks, like cooking breakfast or washing up, in contrast to the heroic actions typical of a fantasy universe.
 In the novel, Jones disrupts the fantasy-world setting by including scenes in which the characters travel to the real-world Wales.
-The movie, however, avoids this digression, and maintains a constant setting.
+The movie, however, avoids this digression and maintains a constant setting.

 Miyazaki's biggest addition to the plot of the book was the use of the war as a large part of the plot.
-In the book, the war is only tangentially referred to; the king orders Howl to find the king's missing brother Justin, because Justin's military skills are needed for a forthcoming war.
+In the book, the war is only tangentially referred to; the king orders Howl to find the king's missing brother Justin because Justin's military skills are needed for a forthcoming war.
 Howl's frequent disappearances are because of his womanizing habits, which makes Sophie see him as a superficial and cowardly person.
-In the film, however, Howl disappears in order to transform into a giant bird and disrupt the battle plans of both armies.
+In the film, however, Howl disappears to transform into a giant bird and disrupt the battle plans of both armies.